Onuohamichael00/Vertex-Supply-Chain-SQL-Analysis/README.md

 The key challenge is to understand which suppliers, products, categories, and warehouses are contributing the most value to the business and where operational inefficiencies are affecting profitability.

+## Database Schema

+The project uses a relational supply chain database consisting of three main tables:

+### Suppliers

+Contains information about the suppliers, including supplier name, country, rating, and lead time.

+### Products

+Contains product-level information including product name, category, supplier, unit cost, and selling price.

+### Shipments

+Contains shipment-level information including shipment date, warehouse, quantity received, quantity damaged, and transportation cost.

+### Relationships

+The tables are connected through primary and foreign keys:

+SUPPLIERS → PRODUCTS → SHIPMENTS

+Each product is associated with a supplier through `SUPPLIER_ID`, while each shipment is associated with a product through `PRODUCT_ID`.

+The database schema can be found in:

+`schema/create_tables.sql`

 ---

 ## Business Objectives